 Students are referred to see a BASICS provider in one of three ways: self-referral, soft referral, and mandatory referral.
 Referral to BASICS is educational and is not meant to be a means of discipline.
 Regardless of the type of referral, BASICS sessions are always tailored to the goals of each individual student.

 For students concerned about their relationship with alcohol or who would like to learn more about how to maintain a healthy relationship with alcohol, self-referral may be a good option.
-Simply complete the brief, anonymous Alcohol Self-Assessment.
-Similarly, for those interested in exploring their relationship with marijuana, they may complete the the Marijuana Self-Assessment.
+Simply complete the brief, anonymous Alcohol Use Self-Assessment.
+Similarly, for those interested in exploring their relationship with marijuana, they may complete the the Cannabis Use Self-Assessment.
 If deemed appropriate, at the end of the survey, there is an option to participate in BASICS.
 If interested in participating in BASICS, click the “Yes, I am interested in BASICS” icon.
 Taking the self-assessment is not a commitment to being contacted by a provider.
 The self-assessment will be anonymous unless a student specifically requests to be contacted.

 This brief screening tool is not intended to serve as a substitute for a complete substance use evaluation.
 If a student feels that it would be beneficial to receive assistance for alcohol or other drug-related concerns, please speak with your health care provider.